seanpmaxwell/Typescript-Best-Practices/README.md

   }
 }
 ```
-**When to use Classes** <a name="when-to-use-classes"></a><br/>
+**When to use classes** <a name="when-to-use-classes"></a><br/>
  - Suppose there's a situation where you have some non-IO dynamic-data and functions closely tied together and you want to call functions specifically for that data (i.e. a data-structure).
 For example, take the `new Map()` object.
 It has it's own internal state which is a group of key value pairs, and it provides you with all kinds of handy functions `get(), set(), keys(), length etc` to update and access the key/value pairs.
 It'd be pretty inconvenient (and possibly dangerous if the state is external) to constantly have to do `const mapData = Map.new(); Map.set(mapData, 'key', 'value'), Map.get(mapData, 'key');`.
- - To give a personal example: I sometimes uses classes for libraries if exported item is an object and I need to let the user pass some settings/data to it and then keep those settings constant throughout the object's lifespan.
+ - To give a personal example: I sometimes uses classes for libraries if the exported item is an object and I need to let the user pass some settings/data to it and then keep those settings constant throughout the object's lifespan.

-#### Objects summary: <a name="objects-summary"></a>
-- <b>Object-Literals:</b>
-  - Organizing Code
-  - Passing a large number of arguments between functions
-  - Packaging a group of related constant values and functions (i.e. the `export default` from a modular-script).
-- <b>Classes:</b>
-  - Use them anytime you have a multiple-instance groups of related functions/data that's not IO.
-- For **I/O** data use a combination of Modular Scripts and leave the data as basic-objects

 ### Types (type-aliases and interfaces) <a name="types"></a>
 - Use interfaces (`interface`) by default for describing simple structured key/value pair lists.
 Note that interfaces can be used to describe objects and classes.